 What Do You Need to Make Borax Crystals?

-I like purchasing materials in bulk from because it is much cheaper.
 Here are where you can find my favorite bulk resources for these borax crystal shamrocks.

 - Borax Detergent Booster